Repeat supermarket thief steals 31 whole steaks as crime soars

 "It's also critical that we continue to build strong relationships with both local and national police, community groups and other retailers — and we're prioritising doing this."

-It held regular meetings with the police retail support unit, and provided information on recidivist offenders.
+Countdown also holds regular meetings with the police retail support unit, and provides information on recidivist offenders.

 SHARE ME